 The Light Phone III features a 3.92-inch black-and-white matte OLED display, a custom operating system called LightOS, and a curated set of optional tools: phone, texting, directions, camera, calendar, podcasts, music, notes, alarm, calculator, and timer.
 There's no internet browser, no news feeds, no ads.
 Every tool is designed for quick, purposeful use — then you put the phone down.^2 The device runs on 5G, includes USB-C, fingerprint ID, Bluetooth 5.0, NFC, and a 50MP rear camera with a dedicated two-step shutter button inspired by classic point-and-shoot film cameras.^2 LightOS receives frequent updates — since December 2025 alone, versions 550 through 566 have added audio messages, gesture navigation, eSIM support, alarm snooze, bicycle directions, and dozens of bug fixes and refinements.^3

-In May 2026, Light partnered with Andrew Yang's Noble Mobile, making the Light Phone III available for immediate purchase (bypassing the standard pre-order wait) with a service plan that rewards users for reduced screen time.^4 Also in May 2026, Light launched the LightOS Developer Program & Tool Library, inviting anyone to build community tools for the Light Phone III.
-The SDK is in development with a curated, non-commercial, open-source Tool Library planned for late 2026 — bringing user-created tools like guitar tuners, transit apps, and QR code scanners to the platform, all vetted by Light to stay true to the phone's intentional mission.^5
+In May 2026, Light partnered with Andrew Yang's Noble Mobile, making the Light Phone III available for immediate purchase (bypassing the standard pre-order wait) with a service plan that rewards users for reduced screen time.^4 Also in May 2026, Light launched the LightOS Developer Program & Tool Library, inviting anyone to build community tools for the Light Phone III.^5 The LightOS SDK went live in early July 2026 as an open-source scaffold on GitHub, complete with an emulator, a Jetpack Compose UI library, and sample tools — with external contributors already submitting tool ideas like Anki flashcard integration and weather apps.^6 A curated, non-commercial Tool Library of vetted community-built tools is slated to begin rolling out in late 2026, with Light vetting submissions starting August or September.^7

-Over 100,000 people have "gone light" across Light's decade-long history, and the movement has only grown stronger.^1 The phone is built to last — with a replaceable battery, repairable screen and USB port, and recycled Sony SORPLAS plastic components — a direct stand against planned obsolescence.^2 A Stanford University study (April 2026) conducted with Light Phone II models found that switching to a minimal phone effectively reduced phone and social media use, with highly motivated participants reporting reduced stress, increased life satisfaction, and less fear of missing out.^6
+Over 100,000 people have "gone light" across Light's decade-long history, and the movement has only grown stronger.^1 The phone is built to last — with a replaceable battery, repairable screen and USB port, and recycled Sony SORPLAS plastic components — a direct stand against planned obsolescence.^2 A Stanford University study (April 2026) conducted with Light Phone II models found that switching to a minimal phone effectively reduced phone and social media use, with highly motivated participants reporting reduced stress, increased life satisfaction, and less fear of missing out.^8

 Why Christians Love It"My iPhone was becoming a major distraction, so I ditched it back in 2021... my mental health and attention span have improved.
-I often go for hours without touching my phone or thinking about it." — Shane Lems, Pastor, Covenant Presbyterian Church (OPC)^7
+I often go for hours without touching my phone or thinking about it." — Shane Lems, Pastor, Covenant Presbyterian Church (OPC)^9

 "They said, 'Because you're never on it, you're more fun.'
 I can only imagine how many 'fun Dad things' I would have missed if it wasn't for this thing."^1